heabijay/crtcli/README.md

 - `--merge | -m` — If destination_folder already exists you will receive error about this by default.
 However, you can use this merge option to extract to same exist folder with overwriting only different files.

+- `--smart-merge` — Enables smart merge strategies that ignore insignificant differences caused by downloading packages from different Creatio instances.

+  This option helps improve package version control diffs when working with Creatio without File System Development (FSD) mode.

+  The following changes are ignored:

+  - _Schemas/**/descriptor.json_
+    - $.Descriptor.ModifiedOnUtc (!)
+    - $.Descriptor.Caption
+    - $.Descriptor.DependsOn (Missing property equals to an empty array)

+  - _Schemas/**/*.cs_ (Missing file equals to an empty file)

+  \* Check [package.crtcli.toml](#packagecrtclitoml) to enable this option by default.

+  \*\* Same functionality as the `--smart-merge` option in the [app pkg pull](#app-pkg-pull) command.

 And here you can use transforms from [pkg apply](#pkg-apply) command.

 **Examples:**